nerdeveloper/game_of_thrones-names/README.md

 ## Other

-This library was developed by [nerdeveloper](https://twitter.com/_nerdeveloper) as part of a courses series using on [Frontend Masters](http://frontendmasters.com/courses/open-source/) series called "Creating an Open Source JavaScript Library on Github"
+This library was developed by [nerdeveloper](https://twitter.com/_nerdeveloper) as part of a course series on [Frontend Masters](http://frontendmasters.com/courses/open-source/) called "Creating an Open Source JavaScript Library on Github"

 ### Project Setup